mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

   go getNumbers(2, c2) // even numbers

   n := 0
-  moreEvens, moreOdds := true, true
+  moreEvens, moreOdds := true, true // TODO: Is there any reason to initialize these?

   for {
     select {